 - Adopting Entities.
 The entities in the Region that participate in the development, adoption, and implementation of the Integrated Regional Water Management Plan for the Region.
 Each entity intending to carry out a project proposed in the IRWMP must formally adopt the IRWMP or provide written substantiation of acceptance by the governing authority of the entity.
 For a public agency, adoption of the IRWMP is by formal resolution of the governing body.
 For a non-profit or for-profit entity, proof of acceptance of the IRWMP by the equivalent of a public agency governing body is required (e.g., by a board of directors or other management entity). - 5.2.
 Stakeholders.
-Entities, such as other public, private, and non-profit entities, business and environmental groups, that are considered valuable contributors to the understanding and management of the Region's water resources. - 5.3.
+Entities, such as other public, private, and non-profit entities, business and environmental groups, that are considered valuable contributors to the understanding and management of the Region's water resources.

+- 5.3.
 Regulatory Agencies.
-These agencies, including, but not limited to, the Central Coast Regional Water Quality Control Board, California Coastal Commission, U.S. Army Corps of Engineers, California Public Utilities Commission, National Marine Fisheries Service (NOAA Fisheries), U.S. Fish and Wildlife Service, and the California Department of Fish and Game, will be invited to participate in the development and implementation of the IRWMP. - 5.4 Regional Water Management Group.
-The group of entities that takes the lead in developing and implementing an Integrated Regional Water Management Plan within the Planning Region. - (the Monterey Regional Water Pollution Control Agency, the Monterey County Water Resources Agency, the Monterey Peninsula Water Management District, the City of Monterey, and the Big Sur Land Trust).
+These agencies, including, but not limited to, the State Water Resources Control Board, Central Coast Regional Water Quality Control Board, California Coastal Commission, U.S. Army Corps of Engineers, California Public Utilities Commission, National Marine Fisheries Service (NOAA Fisheries), U.S. Fish and Wildlife Service, and the California Department of Fish and Wildlife, will be invited to participate in the development and implementation of the IRWMP. - 5.4 Regional Water Management Group.
+The group of entities that takes the lead in developing and implementing an Integrated Regional Water Management Plan within the Planning Region.